playmint/ds/README.md

 </details>

 <details>
-<summary>Running Local with different Map Setups</summary>
+<summary>Running locally with different maps</summary>

-## Running Local with different Map Setups
+# Running locally with different maps

 By Default, running `make dev` will spawn a one hex sized map and running with `docker` will spawn (the only  slightly larger) "tiny" map.

-### 1. Using Playmint's Maps
+## 1. Using pre-built Maps

-Inside of the `ds/contracts/src/maps/` folder, you will find a few premade maps by Playmint.
+The `ds/contracts/src/maps/` folder contains a few pre-made maps.

-In order to force one of these maps to be deployed with a local build of the game you need set the MAP env variable.
+In order to force one of these maps to be deployed with a local build of the game you need to set the MAP env variable.

 For `docker` builds this must be done by editing the `.env` file in the root of the repository.